openedx/edx-documentation/en_us/shared/course_assets/pages.rst

 more information about how you can use these pages in a course, see :ref:`Course_Wiki` or :ref:`A Students View`.

-As part of your course design, you can decide whether you want learners to have access to these pages.
-You can hide the pages, and if you change your mind, you can show the pages again.
+As part of your course design, you can decide whether you want learners to have access to one or both of these pages.
+While you cannot delete these pages completely, you can hide them so that they do not appear in the navigation bar in the LMS.
+If you change your mind, you can show the pages again.

 .. note:: The information on the **Progress** page can be motivating for learners, particularly in courses that include graded subsections, but also